Felixstowe Fury: Operational history

 Plans were then made for another long-distance flight, this time for the 8,000-mile (12,875 km) flight from England to Cape Town, South Africa via Gibraltar, Malta, Alexandria, Khartoum, Victoria Nyanza, Lake Tanganyika, Lake Nyassa, Beira and Durban.
 This was due to start on 12 August 1919 from Plymouth; refuelling and revictualling depots were established throughout the journey supported by detailed meteorological reports.
 Final preparations were being made on 11 August at Felixstowe when the aircraft side-slipped at low altitude and crashed at 90 mph shortly after take-off, breaking up on impact.
-The accident in the harbour, about 500 yards off-shore was witnessed by large crowds of holiday makers.
+The accident in the harbour, about 500 yd off-shore was witnessed by large crowds of holiday makers.

-Despite attempts at rescue, one of the 7-person crew (wireless operator Lt S.E.S.
+Despite attempts at rescue, one of the seven-person crew (wireless operator Lt S.E.S.
 McLeod), remained strapped to his seat and drowned.
 The surviving crew members rescued by pinnaces were: Officer in charge, Colonel T.S.M.
 Fellowes, Pilots, Major E.R.
 Moon and Captain C.L.
 Scott, chief engineer, Lt J.F.
 Armitt and mechanics, W/O J.G.
 Cockburn and W/O H.S.
 Locker.
 McLeod's body was recovered after the rescue and the wreck was eventually towed ashore.

 The crash was a surprise as the Fury was subject to exhaustive tests in the 12 weeks prior to the flight, surpassing the crews expectations who had every confidence in the aircraft.
 Flight tests were in accordance with RAF safety margins, however Chief of the Air Staff, Air Vice Marshal Hugh Trenchard regarded the journey as a service reliability test and no details of the project were published.

 The Felixstowe Fury was the last aircraft to be designed by Porte at Felixstowe; demobilised, he already left the Royal Air Force working with the Gosport Aircraft Company on their flying boats.
 Without Porte and Chief Technical Officer John Douglas Rennie to supervise, the Fury may have been loaded incorrectly.